brainupdaters/drlm-docs/docs/source/Install.rst

 .. note::
   DHCP and NFS servers are not running because there is no config yet! no worries they will be reloaded automatically after first DRLM client will be added.

 SLES 15 & OpenSUSE Leap 15
 --------------------------

 .. note::
   On the following steps, is assumed you have a minimal SLES 15 or OpenSUSE Leap 15

 Install requirements
 ~~~~~~~~~~~~~~~~~~~~

 ::

-        ~# zypper in openssl wget gzip tar gawk sed grep coreutils util-linux nfs-kernel-server rpcbind dhcp-server sqlite3 openssh qemu-tools tftp xinetd lsb-release bash-completion
+  ~# zypper in openssl wget gzip tar gawk sed grep coreutils util-linux nfs-kernel-server rpcbind dhcp-server sqlite3 openssh qemu-tools tftp lsb-release bash-completion

 Get DRLM